emredursunn/HeyCar/README.md

 ---

-## 📖 Features
+## 🚀 Technologies Used

-- Interactive map with markers for car locations.
+- **React Native Reanimated**: For smooth animations and shared transitions.
-- Smooth animations for transitions and interactive elements.
+- **Google MapView API**: To display interactive maps and markers.
-- Efficient state management using Zustand.
+- **Zustand State Management**: Lightweight state management for React applications.
-- Fully typed codebase with Typescript.
+- **Typescript**: Strongly typed programming language that builds on JavaScript.
-- Responsive design for various screen sizes.
+- **React Native**: Framework for building native apps using React.

 ---